Our use of Cookies

 Native to: Asia.

-GB status: Asian hornet arrived in France in 2004 where it spread rapidly.
-A number of sightings have been recorded in the UK since 2016, find the latest information on Defra's Asian hornet news page (external link).
+GB status: Yellow-legged hornet arrived in France in 2004 where it spread rapidly.
+A number of sightings have been recorded in the UK since 2016, view the latest information:

 Recording: Please report any suspected sightings of this species immediately with a photo, ideally via the links below:

-You can also email us to report an Asian hornet sighting.
+You can also email us to report a yellow-legged hornet sighting.
 Please include a photograph and location details.
 Do not under any circumstances disturb or provoke an active hornets’ nest.

 Vigilance is particularly required in southern parts of England and Wales and around major ports.
-Asian hornet is active mainly between April and November (peak August/September) and is inactive over the winter.
+Yellow-legged hornet is active mainly between April and November (peak August/September) and is inactive over the winter.

 Image: Jean Haxaire